Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_paramedic_defib_as_innocent             1       // Whether the paramedic's defib brings back everyone as a vanilla innocent role ttt_paramedic_device_loadout                1       // Whether the paramedic's defib should be given to them when they spawn.
 Server must be restarted for changes to take effect ttt_paramedic_device_shop                   0       // Whether the paramedic's defib should be purchasable in the shop (requires ttt_shop_for_all to be enabled).
-Server must be restarted for changes to take effect
+Server must be restarted for changes to take effect ttt_paramedic_defib_time                    8       // The amount of time (in seconds) the paramedic's defib takes to use

 // Trickster
 ttt_trickster_credits_starting              0       // The number of credits a trickster should start with